practicalli/clojurescript/figwheel-main-projects/index.md

 > Running a ClojureScript project on the command line is a quick way to ensure everything is working before considering running the project via an editor.

 ## Reference

 * [Interactive programming Flappy Birds in ClojureScript](https://www.youtube.com/watch?v=KZjFVdU8VLI)
 * [Clojure West 2015 - Developing ClojureScript with Figwheel](https://www.youtube.com/watch?v=j-kj2qwJa_E)

+> #### Hint::Google Closure Compiler
-> **Hint** ClojureScript uses the Google Closure compiler and build tools that require a Java Virtual machine.
-However, work is in progress to make ClojureScript self hosting.
-See articles such as [ClojureScript Next](http://swannodette.github.io/2015/07/29/clojurescript-17/) and [Bootstrapped ClojureScript FAQ](https://github.com/clojure/clojurescript/wiki/Bootstrapped-ClojureScript-FAQ) for pro's and con's of this approach.
+> ClojureScript uses the Google Closure compiler and build tools that require a Java Virtual machine.
+The Google Clojure tools provide highly optimal JavaScript code and eliminates and code not called from the final build.
+>
+> Self-hosted options include Plank and Lumo.
+[ClojureScript Next](http://swannodette.github.io/2015/07/29/clojurescript-17/) and [Bootstrapped ClojureScript FAQ](https://github.com/clojure/clojurescript/wiki/Bootstrapped-ClojureScript-FAQ) elaborate on the advantages and challenges for self-hosted ClojureScript.